The Nazis: A Warning from History

 The Nazis: A Warning from History is a 1997 BBC documentary film series that examines Adolf Hitler and the Nazis' rise to power in Germany, their zenith, their decline and fall, and the consequences of their reign.
 It featured archive footage and interviews with eyewitnesses and was shown in six episodes.

-In the United States, the series premiered on the by A&E Networks owned The History Channel, and was aired from 8 February until 12 February 1998.
+In the United States, the series premiered on the A&E Networks owned by The History Channel, and was aired from 8 February until 12 February 1998.

 A near-concurrently released companion book accompanied the documentary series in both the UK and US.

 Production

 The series was written and produced by Laurence Rees.
 The historical and script consultant was Prof. Sir Ian Kershaw, who also appears briefly in the "Chaos and Consent" episode.
 The series was narrated by actor Samuel West.
 The music used over the opening credits is "Denn alles Fleisch es ist wie Gras", the second movement of Brahms' A German Requiem.